-The Australian Paramedical College is a Registered Training Organisation (RTO No:32513), with three qualifications in the Health (HLT) scope, mapped to the AQF level 3, 4 and 5.
+Australian Paramedical College is a Registered Training Organisation (RTO No:32513), with three qualifications in the Health (HLT) scope, mapped to the AQF level 3, 4 and 5.

 Meet Kristy, who is a registered Paramedic and is responsible for program development as well as being our clinical lead educator.[Student Comment] “she’s an AMAZING tutor!
 Have really enjoyed every moment we got to spend with Kristy.
 Super knowledgeable and great at what she does”

-Kristy joined APC in 2017 after previously working for the medical team at the Commonwealth Games, which were held on the Queensland Gold Coast.
+Kristy joined APC in 2017 after holding a senior role in the medical team at the Commonwealth Games, which were held on the Queensland Gold Coast.

-Having achieved some major milestones in her career to date, teaching in a rescue and first aid capacity for 20 years, primarily through State Emergency Services (SES); Kirsty’s biggest sense of achievement is to see her students develop, start their careers and be really successful.
+Having achieved major milestones in her career, teaching in a rescue and first aid capacity for 20 years, primarily through State Emergency Services (SES); Kirsty’s biggest sense of achievement is to see her students develop, start their careers and be really successful.

 Clinical Instructor of Paramedical Science

 Meet Jens, who is originally from South Africa, Jens has enjoyed an active career to date and was heavily involved with team building and adventure companies, as well as in surf and sea emergency rescue.

 From there, Jens served with a helicopter rescue service as a crew member and rescue swimmer where he quickly developed and honed his sea rescue skills.
 He did this by getting involved in national sea rescue, where he would perform rescues out at sea.

 Back in his home country, Jens would also teach first aid in local communities, some of whom had never even understood the basic principles.
 This was very important work for Jens, because he saw first-hand how his students actually saved the lives of their fellow community members.